Staff Profile

 Teaching

-My main teaching responsibility lies in the area of Sport and Exercise Physiology.
-I am module leader for Level 3 Laboratory and Field-Based Testing in Sport and Exercise, Level 5 Physiology of Sport and Exercise, and Level 6 Research Project modules.
+My main teaching responsibilities are in the areas of Sport and Exercise Physiology and Physical Activity and Health.
+I am module leader for Level 5 Physiology of Sport and Exercise, Level 5 Principles of Exercise and Physical Activity for Health, and Level 6 Research Project modules.
 I also supervise students at undergraduate and postgraduate level and am an academic tutor providing support to students throughout their time at University.

 Research